Bishop Oscar CantúDiocese of Las Cruces, New Mexico

 Presented by the Lumen Christi Institute for Catholic Thought.
 Co-sponsored by The International House Global Voices Program, & The Seng Foundation Program for Market-Based Programs and Catholic Values at the Institute for Scholarship in the Liberal Arts, and the Kellogg Institute for International Studies at the University of Notre Dame.

-Bishop Oscar Cantú is the bishop of the Diocese of Las Cruces, New Mexico, and chairman of the Committee on International Justice and Peace of the United States Conference of Catholic Bishops.
+Bishop Oscar Cantú is the bishop of the Diocese of San Jose, CA. He has served on several committees of the United States Conference of Catholic Bishops (USCCB), such as the Committee on Catholic Education, the Doctrine Committee, the Sub-Committee on Hispanic Affairs, and the Committee on International Justice and Peace.
+He chaired the Committee on International Justice and Peace from 2015 to 2017.
 He holds Master’s of Divinity and Theological Studies from the University of St. Thomas in Houston as well as a Licentiate of Sacred Theology from the Pontifical Gregorian University.

 Pierre-André Chiappori is the E. Rowan and Barbara Steinschneider Professor of Economics at Columbia University.
 He earned his PhD in Economics from the Pantheon-Sorbonne University in Paris.
 He has published numerous papers on household decision-making and is co-author of the forthcoming book Family Economics.
 He is a Distinguished Fellow of the Becker Friedman Institute for Research in Economics at the University of Chicago.